devasmita-23/Vehicle_Routing_Problem/README.md

   Selection: Roulette Wheel Selection (selRoulette)

 # Fitness Function
-  - Calculates the total distance for each vehicle's route.
+  Calculates the total distance for each vehicle's route.
-  - Computes the standard deviation of distances for route balance.
+  Computes the standard deviation of distances for route balance.
-  - Objective: Minimize both total distance and imbalance.
+  Objective: Minimize both total distance and imbalance.

 # Output
-  -Route for each vehicle is plotted with matplotlib.
+  Route for each vehicle is plotted with matplotlib.
-  -Best individual is stored in Hall of Fame.
+  Best individual is stored in Hall of Fame.